Department of Plant and Soil Sciences

 Golf and Sports Turf Management Concentration (GSTM)

-Advisor: Associate Professor Barry Stewart
+Advisor: Professor Barry Stewart

 Golf and Sports Turf Management (GSTM) is the study of plant and soil sciences for the culture of turfgrass on golf and sports facilities.
 The GSTM curriculum prepares individuals for careers as golf course superintendents at private, daily fee, and resort courses or as sports turf managers at city, school, and professional sports turf facilities (i.e. football, baseball, soccer fields.)
 New construction of golf courses and sports facilities has led to a heightened demand for trained golf and sports turf management professionals.
 Three semesters of Cooperative Education work experience will be required of all students enrolled in the GSTM concentration.